-Judge Harwood is a Fellow of the American Bar Foundation, a Fellow of the Alabama Bar Foundation, Fellow of the American College of Trial Lawyers, a Fellow of the Litigation Counsel of America, and is a “Diplomat” of the American Board of Trial Advocates.
+Judge Harwood is a Fellow of the American Bar Foundation, a Fellow of the Alabama Bar Foundation, a Fellow of the American College of Trial Lawyers, a Fellow of the Litigation Counsel of America, and is a “Diplomat” of the American Board of Trial Advocates.
 He continues as a member of the American, Alabama and Tuscaloosa County Bar Associations.
 In addition to his active trial practice, he serves as a mediator and an AAA approved arbitrator and is a member of the National Academy of Distinguished Neutrals.
-He is included in the 2010-2019 editions of Alabama Super Lawyers and Best Lawyers in America.
+He is included in the 2010-2022 editions of Alabama Super Lawyers and Best Lawyers in America.
 Active in many civic, community, religious and local organizations, Judge Harwood is a member of the Executive Board of the Black Warrior Council of the Boy Scouts of America and has served as Council President and President of the Council’s Heritage Society.
 In 1993, he was awarded the Council's Silver Beaver Award.
 He served as President of the Exchange Club of Greater Tuscaloosa and currently is a member of the Exchange Club of Tuscaloosa.
 He is a member of the Leadership Association of The United Way of Tuscaloosa County, and Gideons International.
 In 2001, he was selected as Alabama Elected Public Official of the Year by the Alabama Chapter of the National Association of Social Workers.

 Executive Board of the Black Warrior Council of the Boy Scouts of America, Member